 The tour encompasses the most visited western regions of Thimphu, Paro, Punakha and Wangduephodrang and central Bhutan of Trongsa and Bumthang, the cultural heart land of Bhutan.

-This tour offers a comprehensive coverage of all things that are genuinely Bhutanese.
-Ranging from a idyllic village walk through clusters of farmhouses experiencing mouth-watering traditional dish such as Ema datse or Chilli cheese, witnessing a fearful game of archery, ascending to dizzying heights of Tiger’s Nest or gossiping with cheerful monks at the Dzongs and monasteries.
-We also witness Jambay Lhakhang Tsechu, the festival performed at the 8th century old monastery in Bumthang.
-The naked dance that is done to purify sins and augur a good harvest is the highlight of this festival.
+You will have comprehensive coverage of all things that are genuinely Bhutanese.
+Ranging from an idyllic village walk through clusters of farmhouses experiencing mouth-watering traditional dish such as Ema datse or Chilli cheese, witnessing a fearful game of archery, ascending to dizzying heights of Tiger’s Nest or gossiping with cheerful monks at the Dzongs and monasteries.

 On arrival in Paro, you will be received by Bhutan Travelers’ representative and transfer to hotel.
 In the afternoon, you can stroll freely in Paro town.
 Overnight hotel in Paro.

 After breakfast, you will drive to Thimphu, the capital city of Bhutan.
 En route, stop at Chuzom (confluence) where Paro River joins Thimphu River.
 Check into your hotel on arrival.
 After lunch, you will visit the famous Centenary Farmers Market.
 Stroll through the market to see the variety of food of the country.
 In addition, many stalls contain Bhutanese handicrafts and household items.
 This is perhaps good opportunity for photography and to mingle with locals who comes from the nearby villages to sell their vegetables.
 Few minutes walk towards the south of Market is the Changlingmethang archery field.
 If you are lucky, you may catch a game of archery in progress.
 Overnight hotel in Thimphu.